DLR-TS/xodr/README.md

 # xodr
-Easily accessible C++ object structure of OpenDRIVE automatically generated from the [OpenDRIVE XSD schema](http://opendrive.org/download.html).
+Easily accessible C++ object structure of [OpenDRIVE](http://opendrive.org/) automatically generated from the [OpenDRIVE XSD schema](http://opendrive.org/download.html).
 Currently only OpenDRIVE 1.4 is supported.

 ## Building
 ### Dependencies
-Make sure to meet the dependencies in advande. **xodr** depends on
+Make sure to meet these dependencies in advance:
 - [CodeSynthesis XSD](http://codesynthesis.com/products/xsd/) in conjunction with
 - [Xerces-C++](https://xerces.apache.org/xerces-c/)

 ### Building on Unix
 With CMake as plattform-independent build tool **xodr** can be configured for various native build environments.
 An exemplary configuration for Make under Unix:
 ```